Pramesh-1994/git-learn/README.md

 # git-learn
-Hey Welcome to the git.
+Hey Welcome to the git./n
+add new line